nbonneel/spot/README.md

 Demonstration code.

 See `main.cpp`, this example demonstrates the fast iterative sliced transport (**fist**) of two random pointsets in dimension three.
-The SPOT executable outputs the transformation (translation, rotation and scaling) to apply to the first point set to match (in the sense of the sliced optimal transport) the second one.
+The `FIST` executable outputs the transformation (translation, rotation and scaling) to apply to the first point set to match (in the sense of the sliced optimal transport) the second one.

 ## Build